 Widespread use of vaccination prevents death and disease in millions of animals.
 Vaccines protect your pet from highly contagious and fatal diseases and improve your pet’s overall quality of life.

-Indeed, the vaccine remains, to this day, the safest way to protect your animal from the most widespread diseases.
-Since vaccines contain living or dead bacterial substances, inactivated viral substances, or attenuated viral substances, they help the immune system to fight them later.
-With a few exceptions, animals that have been vaccinated are resistant to the disease if exposed to it.
+Indeed, the vaccine remains, to this day, the safest way to protect your pet from the most widespread diseases.
+Vaccines contain living or dead microbes either a virus or a bacteria, sometimes just a part or subunit, their genetic information, or even just the toxin they release.
+Vaccines aim to help in the development of immunity against a pathogen.
+With a few exceptions, animals that have been vaccinated and completed a schedule are resistant to the disease if exposed to it.

 What Are the Basic Vaccines for Cats?